DeanZi/ps-assignment-main/README.md

     - Once finished, upload the project to github.
     - Try to clone your code and run it - make sure all works after cloning
     - Make sure the site works as expected

+## Solutions

+1. **Debugging:**
+   When started the application, after loading, there was a simple buttons list, that each had the text "View <MOVIE-NAME>" on it.
+When trying to press any of them I encountered the first issue, they were unresponsive.
+After a short dive in and inspection of the button functionality, I have realized that 'onMovieSelect' function was called without the 'movie' argument.
+So I added the missing argument.
+Then, a press on the button exposed the "like/dislike" functionality, but when trying to use it, another error occured, now with a message - 'TypeError: onFavoriteToggle is not a function', and after further inspection I understood that the property in not being passed in the MovieDetails tag that is being returned in App.js.
+Adding the property to invoke 'handleFavorite' in App.js solved this issue.

+2. **Styling:**
+   Follow the same step of getting started the original app, to see my modifed styling.